 Portuguese men were not the only ones to work on the plantations here in Hawaii.
 Portuguese women could be found tending sugarcane rows, stripping leaves from the cane stalks, and even cutting and loading sugar cane into carts.
 Like much of Hawaii, the cane fields were multicultural.
 Below you'll see all nationalities of women, including Portuguese, working the cane fields.

-To research your family history and genealogy, visit www.portuguesegenealogicalandhistoricalsocietyofhawaii.com
+We can assist you in reaserching your family history and genealogy, email us at email@example.com, or visit www.portuguesegenealogicalandhistoricalsocietyofhawaii.com